stackitcloud/stackit-cli/docs/stackit_argus_grafana_describe.md

   Get details of the Grafana configuration of an Argus instance with ID "xxx" in a table format
   $ stackit argus credentials describe --instance-id xxx --output-format pretty

-  Get details of the Grafana configuration of an Argus instance with ID "xxx" and show the initial admin password
+  Get details of the Grafana configuration of an Argus instance with ID "xxx" and hide the initial admin password
-  $ stackit argus credentials describe --instance-id xxx --output-format pretty --show-password
+  $ stackit argus credentials describe --instance-id xxx --output-format pretty --hide-password
 ```

 ### Options

 ```
   -h, --help                 Help for "stackit argus grafana describe"
-      --instance-id string   Instance ID
-      --show-password        Show the initial admin password in the "pretty" output format
+      --hide-password        Show the initial admin password in the "pretty" output format --instance-id string   Instance ID
 ```

 ### Options inherited from parent commands